astronomer/docs/astro/deployment-metrics.md

   :::

-- **Network Usage Per Pod (MB)**: This metric graphs each worker/ Scheduler Pod's peak network usage over time.
+- **Network Usage Per Pod (MB)**: This metric graphs each worker/ scheduler Pod's peak network usage over time.
 Sudden, irregular spikes in this metric should be investigated as a possible error in your project code.
-- **Pod Count per Status**: This metric graphs the number of worker/ Scheduler Pods in a given Kubernetes container state.
+- **Pod Count per Status**: This metric graphs the number of worker/ scheduler Pods in a given Kubernetes container state.
 Because Astro operates on a one-container-per-pod model, the state of the container state is also the Pod state.
 For more information about container states, read the [Kubernetes Documentation](https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/#container-states).

     If a pod is stuck in a `Waiting` state, it could indicate that your Deployment did not successfully pull and run your Runtime image.

-- **Scheduler Heartbeat (_Scheduler Only_)**: A Scheduler emits a heartbeat at a regular rate to signal that it's healthy to other Airflow components.
+- **Scheduler Heartbeat (_Scheduler Only_)**: A scheduler emits a heartbeat at a regular rate to signal that it's healthy to other Airflow components.
 This metric graphs a Scheduler's average heartbeats per minute over a given time.

-   On average, a Scheduler should emit ~11-12 heartbeats per minute.
-A Scheduler is considered "unhealthy" if it has not emitted a heartbeat for over 1 minute.
-The lack of a Scheduler heartbeat is expected during a code push, but erratic restarts or an "Unhealthy" state that persists for a significant amount of time is worth investigating further.
+   On average, a scheduler should emit ~11-12 heartbeats per minute.
+A scheduler is considered "unhealthy" if it has not emitted a heartbeat for over 1 minute.
+The lack of a scheduler heartbeat is expected during a code push, but erratic restarts or an "Unhealthy" state that persists for a significant amount of time is worth investigating further.

 ### Pools